GENI-NSF/geni-tools/README-omni.txt

  - Support `geni_extend_alap` with new `--alap` option, allowing you to request that slivers be renewed as long as possible, if your requested time is not permitted by local AM policy. (#415)
+ - Renew Slice returns actual new expiration (checks the SA, not just assuming success means you got what you asked for) (#428)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default